BlakeXYZ/Unreal-Engine-Tools/_auto_material_instancer/README.md

 <details>
 <summary>3.
 Add "Auto Material Instancer" Tool into UE Project</summary>
 <br>

+> ❗ Do not drag and drop Tool directly into UE Content Browser, use Explorer
    - Create new Folder inside /All/Content named Python
    - Right click Python Folder and 'Show in Explorer'
    - Move Tool into /Python File Explorer directory